HL7/cql/input/pages/02-authorsguide.md

 } display 'Type B viral hepatitis'
 ```

-This example constructs a [.id]#Concept# with display [.lit]#'Type B viral hepatitis'# and code of [.lit]#'66071002'#.
+This example constructs a <span class="id">Concept</span> with display <span class="lit">'Type B viral hepatitis'</span> and code of <span class="lit">'66071002'</span>.

-A syntax diagram of a [.id]#Concept# literal can be seen [here](19-l-cqlsyntaxdiagrams.html#conceptSelector).
+A syntax diagram of a <span class="id">Concept</span> literal can be seen [here](19-l-cqlsyntaxdiagrams.html#conceptSelector).

 #### Valuesets

-As a value, a valueset is simply a list of [.id]#Code# values.
+As a value, a valueset is simply a list of <span class="id">Code</span> values.
 However, CQL allows valuesets to be used without reference to the codes involved by declaring valuesets as a special type of value within the language.

 A syntax diagram of a valueset declaration can be seen [here](19-l-cqlsyntaxdiagrams.html#valuesetDefinition).